jinroh/kadoh/README.md

 ## See it in action

-**[Live demo](http://kadoh.fr.nf/)** running on Amazon EC2.
+**[Live demo](http://kadoh.fr.nf/)** based on XMPP transport running on Amazon EC2.

 ### Run it yourself

-First you can start a little DHT using this command :
+First you can start a little DHT based on UDP transport using this command :

 ```
 bin/dht udp.default
 ```

-Then in an other terminal, start the server using the following Jake command and go to `localhost:8080` :
+Then in an other terminal, start the web-based [debug UI](/jinroh/kadoh/wiki/Debug-UI) using the following Jake command and go to `localhost:8080` :

 ```sh
 jake run:udp